 In 1983 Kilpatrick stepped down as chair, and Sung Choi, Ph.D., served as interim chair until 1984.
 In 1984, Carter was chosen to chair the department.
 Under Carter’s leadership, the department grew to include 10 full-time faculty members and 15 doctoral candidates with an expansion of its collaborative research activities across the entire university.

 After Carter retired in 2005, R.K.
 Elswick, Ph.D., served as interim chair until 2007.
 After a national search, Shumei Sun, Ph.D. was recruited in November 2007.
-The department has doubled in size and now numbers over 20 full-time faculty.
+The department has doubled in size and now boasts approximately 20 full-time faculty.
 Staff were added to support an enhanced focus on research, including an analyst to support the computing cluster system (a far cry from the department's original RPC 4000 Royal McBee computer).